GentleDell/DEBOR/README.md

 - run MGN_augmentation.py
 - run MGN_rendering.py

 If augmentation with MGN_dataset_02 is required, set the *number_augment_poses* and *number_augment_garments* to proper value then follow the above steps.

-A sample dataset is provided [here]() but some of its subjects have incorrect offsets.
-So, it is recommended to use the dataset to get familiar with the framework and then create a new dataset.
+A sample augmented dataset is provided [here](https://drive.google.com/file/d/18xbbIQSOkmyq3ieNABQeiKK8mNy6vEQo/view?usp=sharing).
+This dataset generates 4 new subjects for each subjects of the original dataset and renders 48 images from 12 views with 4 lights conditions.
+But this is not enough to guarantee that the distribution of testing and evaluation datasets are close to that of the training set.
+(In facts, for offsets, the distributions are different for training, testing and evaluation sets in the sample dataset).
+So, it is recommended to use the dataset to get familiar with the framework and then create a new dataset having more augmented samples for training, e.g. more augmented poses and garments.

 **Example:**

-We would like to augment subjects after the 5th; for each subject to be augmented, we would like to have 2 additional poses which have 2 difference garments, then we set
+We would like to augment subjects after the 5th; for each subject in MGN main dataset, we would like to have 2 new poses, each having 2 difference garments (i.e. 4 new subjects in total), then we set
 ```
 start_from_ind: 4
 number_augment_poses: 2
 number_augment_garments: 2
 ```
 The script would compute offsets and augment subjects after the 5th subject.
-For each src subject there will 4 new subjects: every 2 of them have the same pose but all of them have different garments.
+For each src subject there will be 4 new subjects: every 2 of them have the same pose but all of them have different garments.
 The new pose and garments are randomly sampled.

 **Time:**

-For number_augment_poses = 2 and number_augment_garments = 2, on Intel® Core™ i7-9700K CPU, it takes around 10 hours to run MGN_augmentation.py and 3 hours to run MGN_rendering.py.
+For number_augment_poses = 2 and number_augment_garments = 2, on Intel® Core™ i7-9700K CPU, it takes around 8 hours to run MGN_augmentation.py on MGN main dataset; For 6 cameras around the body, 4 main lights and 2 horizontal distance, it takes 6 hours to run MGN_rendering.py on the augmented dataset.

 ### Training
 Training related scripts are provided in */DEBOR/scripts/* folder.
 Training configurations are set in *train_structure_cfg.py*.
 Train the pipeline with: